 If you’ve ever used the Woollies or Coles online shopping service, then you’ll know how the Barunga Store online shopping experience will play out.

-The new online shopping website is now live, and customers can create an account, choose their shopping and pick it up from the shop - or in some circumstances we will even deliver!
-You can learn more about when the orders must be in and when the shopping arrives, and other info from the website. https://barunga-store.myshopify.com/
+The site is now live, and customers can go to Barunga-store.myshopify.com, create an account, choose their shopping and have it delivered (or pick up from the shop) each week.
+Learn more about when the orders must be in and when the delivery arrives from the website.
+Barunga-store.myshopify.com

 Why online shopping now?